 Christ does not barge into churches where He is unwelcome—He waits for an invitation.
 “Behold, I stand at the door and knock.
 If anyone hears My voice and opens the door, I will come in to him and dine with him, and he with Me” (Revelation 3:20).
 Apparently, there were even fewer believers at Laodicea than there were at Sardis—His invitation extends to anyone who hears His voice.

-From a prophetic perspective, Laodicea is a picture of the Church in the last days.
+From a prophetic perspective, Laodicea is a picture of the Church in the Last Days.
 It is sad to imagine Christ standing outside His own Church, but we need to ask ourselves if it is a picture of us.
 Has the Lord been pushed out of our assemblies?
 Has His Word been compromised in our pulpits?
-Are we too busy with plans and programs to even notice that He has been crowded out?
+Are we too busy with plans and programs to even notice that we have crowded Him out?
 If Christ is knocking at the door of your heart or your Church, do not delay—invite Him in.

 - If you had been John on the island of Patmos, how would you have responded when Jesus appeared in all His glory?
 After the shock of seeing Him, would you have worshiped Him or cowered in fear for having ignored Him in your life?
 Jesus’ words to John are His words to you today: “Do not be afraid; I am the First and the Last.
 I am He who lives, and was dead, and behold, I am alive forevermore.
 Amen.
 And I have the keys of Hades and of Death.”
 Make sure you have taken Jesus’ words to heart.

-- If the Bible gives no attention to Christ’s earthly appearance, is there an application to be made to the life of the Christian?
+- If the Bible gives no attention to Christ’s earthly appearance, is there an application for Christians?
 How do we find balance in a world that focuses so much on outward appearance?

 - Why did Paul say we “glory in tribulations”?
 (Romans 5:3-5) If Christ allowed His apostles to suffer for Him, should we be surprised when we suffer as His followers?
 Why or why not?